namuunaa/tonite/README.md

-# Tonite
+# Wing It

-Tonite is an event recommendation app that allows users to use Alexa to find an event going on today for a spontaneous outing.
+**Wing It** is an event recommendation app that allows users to use Alexa to find an event going on today for a spontaneous outing.

 ## Basic Use